 As UX designers, we collect a wealth of data from research and user testing.
 Extracting valuable and actionable insight from a bunch of disorganized information can be demanding.
 This is precisely where our biases start creeping in and make us stray from the right path.

-In today’s piece, we’ll take a closer look at the most dangerous cognitive biases that designers face.
+In this piece, we’ll take a closer look at the most dangerous cognitive biases that designers face.
 More importantly, we’ll give you a few recommendations on overcoming them.

 Let’s dive right in, shall we?